-Management Statement Action Mgt Team Time Frame Performance Measures 3.2A Bushcare Program Bushcare activities are encouraged and well managed.
+Management Statement rt Statement Action Mgt Team Time Frame Performance Measures 3.2A Bushca 3.2A Bushcare Program Bushcare encouraged Bushcare activities are encouraged and well managed.
 Hornsby Bushcare is well resourced and staffed to encourage and support community Bushcare activities.
 Volunteer Bushcare work is done according to the Bushcare Code.
 Bushcare groups are serviced with tools, materials and professional training.
 Encourage sustainable practices and on site composting of weeds on Bushcare sites.
 Promote and give recognition to community groups for Bushcare activities.
-MBB O Bushcare Groups are well managed and caring for an increased amount of the Shire's bushland.
+MBB 0 Bushcare Groups are well managed and caring for an increased amount of the Shire's bushland.
+Community involvem participation is foster bushland management.
 Community involvement and participation is fostered within bushland management.
 Community planting days are supported and resourced.
 Community education and awareness programs are undertaken to promote biodiversity and natural area management.
 Weed busters week and National Biodiversity month activities are undertaken.
 MBB 0 Natural areas managed with an informed and involved community.
-3.2B Community Nursery Council's community nursery is accessible to Bushcare volunteers and residents.
-Council's nursery will provide materials and facilities for community volunteers.
-Actively promote biodiversity through participation in the community nursery program.
-MBB O Community actively involved in biodiversity conservation.
+3.2B Commi 3.2B Community Nursery Council's community nursery is 3.2B Community Nursery Council's community nursery is • Council's nursery will provide materials and MBB W W W O • Community actively involved in biodiversity